bkd705/old_thespot/README.md

 # The Spot App
 # Client Side
+# Front-End Prod branch

+This branch is not to be updated or pushed or pull requested to.
+This is __ONLY__ for production ready front-end code.
+Push all front-end changes to _front-end-dev_ branch.

 ## Dev Setup
 Setting up the dev environment is aids because it is react, but since most of it is done, all you have to do is a few steps!